All Episodes

 In other words, outside factors are exactly that.

-In other words, beyond my control.
+They're outside factors, in other words, beyond my control.

-And I'm a public figure and I really don't care what people say about me.
+And I'm a public figure, and I really don't care what people say about me, nor can I care legally unless they walk past a certain line.

-I mean, for example, you cannot call a person a murderer unless they are in fact a convicted murderer.
+I mean, for example, you cannot call a person a murderer unless they are, in fact, a convicted murderer.

-But I think I've clearly shown what I can do should it occur again, and will do.
+But I think I've clearly shown what I can do should it occur again and will do.

 And I think anybody should do that.